 In addition, we agreed that as and when likely changes to the pension are known, we would return to the bargaining table to consider how they impact overall compensation and whether we would ask for offsets.
 In other words, we have agreed that the collective agreement can be ‘re-opened’ to talk about pension changes.

-For example, the USPP will likely have an overall contribution rate of 18-20% of salary.
-If it were 20%, we would negotiate locally (here at Queen’s) for contribution rates – 50/50 employer/employee or something else.
-If we agreed to 50/50, that would represent a net increase to employee contributions from 9% to 10%.
+For example, the UPP will have an overall contribution rate of 20% of salary which will be shared equally.
+That would represent a net increase to employee contributions from 9% to 10%.
 Just as we would at any time in the past, QUFA would negotiate for consideration elsewhere in the collective agreement to offset this added cost.
-These negotiations will be no different from those we just concluded in the sense that the strength of our position will depend on the support of our members.
+These negotiations will be no different from those we have previously concluded in the sense that the strength of our position will depend on the support of our members.

-What happens if members of the QPP reject the USPP?
+What happens if members of the QPP reject the UPP?

 I’ve heard about the CAAT plan – what is that and is it a good option for us?